lexicHQ/smartloop/README.md

 ## Setup

-Login to the CLI in the follwoing way using the token recevied in email:
+Login to the CLI in the following way using the token received in email:

 ```bash
 smartloop login
 ```

-This command will prompt you for your token, copy and pase the token that you have recevied in your email.
+This command will prompt you for your token, copy and pase the token that you have received in your email.
 Next step it to create a  project, you can do so with the following command:

 ```bash
 smartloop project create --name Lexic